johnosullivan/WSP/README.md

 }
 ```

 * PUT "/api/customerservice/customer" Updates the customer from the payload.
-Make sure to include the ID or the request will fail.
+Make sure to include the ID or the request will fail with 400.

 ```
 Payload: { "id": "5817584ae4b0cccc9183401a", "lastName":"O'Sullivan","middleName":"Nick","firstName":"Steve","email":"jno@mac.com", "propic":"http://www.google.com/somepic" }